Grant Application Documents

 All budget amendments are subject to review and approval.
-Amendments must be postmarked by June 30, 2015.
+Amendments to add new activities must be postmarked and submitted electronically no later June 30, 2016.
 Amendments must be submitted with sufficient time for review of any new activities.
-Amendments to adjust costs for approved activities or adjust fund codes can be accepted at any time during the project period; however supplies exceeding 10% of an activity cost always require a full review and must be submitted by June 30, 2015.
+Amendments to adjust costs for approved activities or adjust fund codes can be accepted at any time during the project period; however supplies exceeding 10% of an activity cost requires a full review and must be submitted by June 30, 2016.
 Late amendments will not be accepted.

-A complete application consists of one original bearing the original signature of the Superintendent and one electronic copy (email to SIGA@mail.nysed.gov) including the following:
+A complete application consists of one original bearing the original signature of the Superintendent and one electronic copy (email to SIGA@nysed.gov) of the following:

 - Cover page (with original signature)

 - Title I School Improvement Grant Allocation Chart*

 - Title I School Improvement Grant Program Narrative Chart*